venkatyella/SpringBoot_Counter_Application/README.md

  ### 2. Create an Uber jar for the spring boot app and execute your jar from the command line.

-         1. mvn install              # Maven takes my springboot application and generated aftifacts(jar file inside 'target/Uber.jar' ),
+         1. mvn install              # Maven takes my springboot application and generated aftifacts(jar file inside target directory named Uber.jar ),
          2. java -jar Uber.jar       # Executing the jar file

  ### 3. Create Docker image for the spring boot app and run it as Docker container exporting the URL port (9090).